aerospaceresearch/orbitdeterminator/docs/index.rst

 program https://github.com/aerospaceresearch/orbitdeterminator.
 Create a new virtual environment for python version 3.4.
 Then, all you need to do is go to the directory where the package has been cloned with cd orbitdeterminator and run **python setup.py install**.
 That should install the package into your Lib/site-packages and you will be able to import and use it.
-Other than import you can just use it from the immediately from the clone directory (preferred).
+Other than import you can just use it immediately from the clone directory (preferred).

 .. toctree::
    :maxdepth: 2